-I lover muddy water and short boarding ladders.
-I’ll a few of those guys every time they try to board.
+I love muddy water and short boarding ladders.
+I’ll slash chubby guys and gals every time they try to board.
 I don’t even have to be turning.
 They can’t see me and when the boat rocks a little while they are boarding, I get them.

 For sure, lets ban that Public Service Announcement video the Coast Guard had showing me chop up that guy floating behind the boat.
 If the public is looking over their shoulder, I wont be able to sneak up on them as easy.